ntop/ntopng/doc/src/plugins/examples.rst

 Once the scores have been computed, the function calls :code:`flow.triggerStatus`.
 This is the actual call that causes ntopng to set the blacklisted status and trigger an alert!
-This call wants the two scores as parameters, along with the flow status defined in :code:`status_definitions` and an info table which contains certain extra details and description of the flow blacklisted peers.
+This call wants the  scores as parameters, along with the flow status defined in :code:`status_definitions` and an info table which contains certain extra details and description of the flow blacklisted peers.

-From this point on, the flow will appear as alerted and with status blacklisted in the ntopng web UI, along with the scores specified for its client and server.
-That is pretty much all to create a flow script!
+From this point on, the flow will appear as alerted and with status blacklisted in the ntopng Web UI, along with the scores specified for its client and server.
+That is pretty much all to create a flow script.

-A quick note on the :code:`gui` section.
+A quick note on the :ref:`Web UI` section.
 It has just a title and a description that will be used by ntopng in the web UI, to allow a user to enable/disable the plugin.